Burgestrand/Hallon/README.markdown

 As far as usage of the library goes, what applies to libspotify also applies to Hallon, so I would suggest you also read [the libspotify library overview](http://developer.spotify.com/en/libspotify/docs/) and related documentation.

 ### Callbacks
 Some objects may fire callbacks, most of the time as a direct result of [Session#process_events][].
 In libspotify the callbacks are only fired once for every object, but in Hallon you may have more than one object attached to the same libspotify object.
-As a result, callbacks are handled individually for each Hallon object, and in the case of a required return value the last handler is what decides the final return value.
+As a result, callbacks are handled individually for each Hallon object.

 ```ruby
 imageA = Hallon::Image.new("spotify:image:548957670a3e9950e87ce61dc0c188debd22b0cb")